ejfox/website/content/blog/hacker-culture.md

 ### The Birth of Hacker Ideology: Challenging Authority and Finding Collective Solutions

 Many of the core threads of modern life and technology trace back to hackers.
-The rebellious spirit of the 1960s counterculture didn’t just give us tie-dye shirts and The Grateful Dead – it birthed an entire generation of tech-savvy revolutionaries who challenge authority at every turn.
+The rebellious spirit of the 1960s counterculture didn’t just give us tie-dye shirts and The Grateful Dead – it birthed an entire generation of tech-savvy revolutionaries who challenge authority at every turn.[^1]

 >To a generation that grows up in a world beset by massive armies and by the threat of nuclear holocaust, the cybernetic notion of the globe as a single, interlinked pattern of information is deeply comforting: in the invisible play of information, many think they can see the possibility of global harmony.
 >Fred Turner **From Counterculture to Cyberculture** (2008)